 Across pharma, we’re seeing a rapid shift in clinical trial execution, as it moves towards a more virtual model.
 These changes have moved from optional to mandatory in order to reduce delays in clinical trial conduct and maintain momentum in drug development during COVID-19.
-A transition towards remote clinical trial execution is already underway across the industry.
-A recent survey taken during a webinar hosted by 4G Clinical showed that 90 either of the webinar attendees were either in the process of adapting current study protocols to make use of virtual or hybrid study execution models or were planning for future clinical investigations to be administered remotely.
+The transition towards remote clinical trial execution is already underway across the industry.
+A recent survey taken during a webinar hosted by 4G Clinical showed that 90 percent of the webinar attendees were either in the process of adapting current study protocols to make use of virtual or hybrid study execution models or were planning for a future clinical investigations to be administered remotely.

 And while this move requires complex coordination among multiple parties at the sponsor, CRO, and study sites, it also seems to have broad support among trial volunteers.
-A survey of clinical trial participants conducted by found that 61 percent of participants are open to using telehealth solutions as part of their monitoring.
+A survey of clinical trial participants conducted by Clinical Leader found that 61 percent of participants are open to using telehealth solutions as part of their monitoring.